Back-end Engineering Articles

 Differences Between Installers, Package Managers and Dependency Managers

-Software tools have different versions over time, which is the natural consequence of the evolution of the software.
-Each time some bug is solved, a new feature is developed, or a new fancy thing is created inside that library, the creators or maintainers release that new version.
-These new versions can break old versions; for that reason, we encounter different tags like: 5.2.1 or 3.1.0.
-In previous blog posts, we talked about this:
+Software tools have different versions over the time, and this is the natural consequence of the evolution of the software.
+Each time some bug is solved, a new feature is developed or a new fancy thing is created inside that library, the creators or maintainers release that new version.
+These new versions can break old versions, for that reason we encounter different tags like this: 5.2.1 or 3.1.0.
+In a previous blog post we talked about this:

 1- Installers

-Here is when we have to clarify other concepts about specific terms and split the synonyms.
-For example, in theory, an installer is quite different from a package manager.
-Still, developers often mix both of them, and they're used as synonyms, but it actually means entirely other things.
+Here is the moment when we have to clarify concepts about certain terms and split the synonyms.
+In theory a package manager is quite different to an installer but developers often mix both concepts, they’re used as synonyms but it actually means different things

-Note: It is fair enough to say that Windows tends to use installers more frequently than the other operating systems
+Note: Is fair enough to say that Windows tends to use installers more frequently than the other operative systems

 2- Package Managers

-Meanwhile, when we talk about package managers, we refer to the versions of a given software that depend on other software (also called dependencies), not the operating system.
-This means that a package manager "does" coordinate installs to prevent package conflicts, as a result of which some installs will fail, to prevent a package conflict that would disable the present install or an earlier one.
+Meanwhile, when we talk about package managers we refer to the versions of a given software that depend on other software (also called dependencies), not the operating system.
+This means that a package manager “does” coordinate installs, to prevent package conflicts, as a result of which some installs will fail, in order to prevent a package conflict that would disables the present install or an earlier one

-• * In this example, the package manager (called with the command "gem install") will coordinate the versions of the packages.
-In contrast, the ruby installation via the installer will install Ruby.
-It doesn't matter what.
+• In this example the package manager that we call with the command “gem install” will take care about the coordination of the versions of the packages, while the ruby installation via the Installer, will install Ruby it doesn't matter what.

 Installer